What is a Fact Sheet?

 1905

-Header: Offers you the options to see and subscribe to the current Fact Sheet, see and add comments or documents, see Fact Sheet metrics, surveys, as well as the change history (Last Update section) of the current Fact Sheet.
+Header: Offers you the options to see and subscribe to the current Fact Sheet, see and add comments or documents, see Fact Sheet metrics and surveys, as well as the change history (Last Update section) of the current Fact Sheet.
 Besides the Fact Sheet Name and Type, the header also contains Tags and Data Quality Information.
-Basic actions like Fact Sheet editing, printing, deleting or cloning are also found here
+Basic actions like Fact Sheet editing, printing, deleting, or cloning are also found here.

 Fact Sheet Types

-Every architectural object (Application, Business Capability, Project, etc.) is stored in an individual template, according to its Fact Sheet type.
-For example, Fact Sheet type "Data Object" has a "Data Management" section, while a Fact Sheet type "Project" has a "Project Environment" and "Project Setup" section.
+Every architectural object (Application, Business Capability, Data Object, etc.) is stored in an individual template according to its Fact Sheet type.
+For example, a Fact Sheet type "Data Object" has a "Data Management" section, while a Fact Sheet type "Initiative" has a "Project Environment" and "Project Setup" section.
 You can access Fact Sheets types on the upper left side of the Inventory.

-According to our Meta Model, there are ten main Fact Sheets types.
+There are 12 different Fact Sheet types in the Meta Model v4.
 The following overview provides the definitions we use for the standard setup of a workspace.
 If they do not match the definitions of your organization, it is possible to configure the workspace to your needs.

 👍